-- 32. African-Americans in Mississippi and in District 22 generally bear the effects of discrimination in areas such as education, employment, and health, and generally lag behind white residents in those areas.
+32. African-Americans in Mississippi and in District 22 generally bear the effects of discrimination in areas such as education, employment, and health, and generally lag behind white residents in those areas.
 The history of discrimination and these socioeconomic disparities have hindered their ability to participate in the political process, and African Americans participation is lower than white participation in District 22.
-Mississippi's elections for most state and local offices are held in odd-numbered non-presidential election years, which means turnout is much lower than in presidential election years. - 33.
-Historically and up to the present day, racially polarized voting has infected elections throughout Mississippi, particularly when African-American candidates are running against white candidates. - 34.
-No African-American candidate has ever been elected to statewide office in Mississippi in the Twentieth Century.
+Mississippi's elections for most state and local offices are held in odd-numbered non-presidential election years, which means turnout is much lower than in presidential election years.

+33. Historically and up to the present day, racially polarized voting has infected elections throughout Mississippi, particularly when African-American candidates are running against white candidates.

+34. No African-American candidate has ever been elected to statewide office in Mississippi.
 African-Americans are under-represented in the Mississippi legislature compared to their proportion of the general population.
 Although the State is 35% African-American in voting age population, only 13 of 52 (25%) Mississippi state senators are African-American.
-No African-American has been elected to the Mississippi Senate from a majority white district except Eric Powell, who was elected from District 4 in 2007, but subsequently was defeated in 2011 when he ran as an incumbent and was defeated again when he ran for the same seat again in 2015.
-Otherwise, no African-American has been elected to the

-Mississippi Senate in a district with an African-American voting age population of the level of District 22, which is 50.8% black.
+No African-American has been elected to the Mississippi Senate in a district with an African-American voting age population of the level of District 22, which is 50.8% black.
 An African-American candidate was elected to the Mississippi Senate from District 34, which is 55.1%.
-All others presently serving are from districts at least 61% African-American.
+All others are from districts at least 61% African-American.